Blog

 Self-Awareness: The Key To Better Communication

 Good communication is essential for relationships, but it’s challenging for nearly everyone.
-In my therapy practice, I have helped many people with communication issues, including couples, families, and individuals.
-Work in this area usually involves learning to engage in reflective listening and responsible, feelings-based communication, which means talking about one’s own emotions, rather than blaming others.
-These are essential concepts and skills, however, they depend on something more fundamental: self-awareness.
-Awareness of ourselves allows us to listen to others without reacting impulsively, to recognize what we are really feeling, and to express ourselves in an intentional way.
+In my therapy practice, I help many people with communication issues, including couples, families, and individuals.
+This work usually involves developing reflective listening skills and learning to talk about one’s own emotions, rather than blaming others.
+However, these essential skills depend on something more fundamental: self-awareness.
+Successful communication is based upon our awareness of ourselves, which allows us to recognize what we are really feeling, listen to others without reacting impulsively, and express ourselves in an intentional way.

 Continue reading “Self-Awareness: The Key To Better Communication”